 Statehood: Unresolved Questions of Spanish Land Grants and New Settlers

 With the growth of New Mexico’s population, land values rose and attracted investment capital into the territory.
-But newcomers found that millions of acres of the best land for farming, ranching, and logging lay beyond their grasp.
+Many newcomers found that millions of acres of the best land for farming, ranching, and logging lay beyond their grasp.
 The 1848 Treaty of Guadalupe-Hidalgo had promised to protect the ownership rights of the heirs of land grants.
 The difficulty of fulfilling that promise became apparent only later, as differences in Spanish and Anglo concepts of law and land tenure began to raise complex legal questions.
 The most flammable of these involved the old community land grants, which had been made by Spain and Mexico.
 Originally, under terms of such grants, settlers had received individual title to the small amount of farmland available along the irrigation ditches, while the remainder of the grant was held in common for purposes of grazing and wood gathering.
 The boundaries of the community holdings, in the absence of surveyors, were inexactly delineated, using such natural landmarks as large rocks, prominent trees, springs and arroyos.
 Within a short time after establishment of the American legal system, complications arising from these Hispanic practices produced a tangled web of claims and counterclaims and opened the way for speculators to obtain, often through deceit and fraud, a controlling interest in some of the most valuable grants.

 Congress took a sidelong look at the problem and handed it to the Office of the Surveyor-General, which was created in 1854 for the specific purpose of adjudicating Spanish and Mexican land titles.
 At the time, New Mexico had more than one thousand claims awaiting settlement, some of them dealing with the community grants and others with large private grants that had once been allotted to individual Spanish families.
 The first surveys showed that many of the old boundaries could no longer be accurately defined and that often the grants had overlapping claims.
 Legitimate descendants of grantees seldom possessed their original papers, and some of those who did, through fear or distrust of the alien legal procedures now imposed upon them, failed to bring the documents forward to receive new patents for their lands.